albertomosconi/foss-apps/.github/ISSUE_TEMPLATE/app-suggestion.md

 ### app name
 Write here the name of your app.

+### category
+Type in which category your app goes, even if it doesn't exist already

 ### description
 Describe in short the functionality of the app.